 That’s a Wrap!

-As you can see, this list contains many different kinds of digital nomad movies and documentaries with topics centered on the location-independent life.
+As you can see, this list contains many different kinds of digital nomad movies and documentaries with topics centered on location-independent life.
 I’m definitely waiting for the day we get a Hollywood blockbuster with Jennifer Lawrence doing adventurous visa runs in Thailand or Chris Hemsworth working on the ultimate crypto crime from a fancy coworking space in Bali.

 Judging from the growing popularity of this lifestyle, this can’t be too long ;)